Russia expected To Launch Rescue Ship To ISS On Feb 24: Official - UrduPoint

 Last Monday, the launch was postponed after another vessel -- a Russian supply ship docked at the ISS, the Progress MS-21 -- had also leaked coolant, sparking concern.

-The Soyuz MS-23 had been carefully examined, and no damage had been found, the space agency said.
+The Soyuz MS-24 had been carefully examined, and no damage had been found, the space agency said in a statement.

 Now a state commission has to sign off on the new date.